Updated: May 11

 Later on, we went back to Sai Kaew.

 We picked up a few beers from Seven Eleven and did shopping for a basket full of snack like we were some poor hungry people ;) With our grocery shopping ultimately we spent rest of the night chilling in our room.

-Next morning, we started with a lazy breakfast that lasted for more than two hours at this tiny place called The Office.
+This morning, we started our day with a lazy breakfast that lasted for more than two hours at this tiny place called The Office.
 They had a variety of vegetarian and vegan options too.
 Vishnu opted for Scrambled eggs with toast while I ordered for a vegetable sandwich with microgreens.
 We downed this with lots of fresh apple and pineapple juice.

 We were ideally supposed to go for water sports this morning but after such a leisurely breakfast we come back to our hotel and relaxed at the hotel’s private beach.

 We sat there, swam in the sea, chilled out at the loungers on the beach, read a little and got back for a nap !
 What a perfect afternoon that was!
 Rest of the evening was spent at Sai Kaew with some water sports.

 Now, the reason we went to Koh Samed was to celebrate our anniversary.
 That evening we got all dressed up and stepped out in search of the perfect place to bring in our anniversary.
 We accidentally came across this cozy bar “The Island Bar’ tucked in the main street of the market.